madmak2005/acc-manager-server/README.md

 2. Clone repository
 3. Open project in STS
 4. Let maven to dowload all dependencies
-5. Lunch Assetto Corsa Competizione (the same computer)
+5. Launch Assetto Corsa Competizione (the same computer)
-6. Lunch project as Spring Boot
+6. Launch project as Spring Boot
 7. Open http://x.x.x.x:8080 or http://x.x.x.x:8080/SPageFilePhysics in the web browser

 **Right now you need to first start ACC and enter the track then lunch the app**